Skip to main content

 # Filter reconcile logs for a specific resource

-cat logs.json | jq 'select(.span.object_ref | contains("my-resource-name"))'
+cat logs.json | jq 'select(.span."object.ref" | contains("my-resource-name"))'

 Details: Monitoring — Structured logging